 Skip to main content

-Flexsave for Google Cloud
+Flexsave for GCP (deprecated)

-DoiT Flexsave helps businesses manage and optimize their on-demand Google Cloud Platform (GCP) compute savings.
-Flexsave helps to ensure that on-demand compute workloads can be covered by resource commitments without commitment management or forecasting challenges.
+DoiT Flexsave helps businesses manage and optimize their on-demand Google Cloud compute savings.
+It helps to ensure that on-demand compute workloads can be covered by resource commitments and delivers the equivalent savings of 1-year resource-based committed use discounts without the commitment.

 Capabilities